 A true champion for global agriculture, Broin's utmost goal is to leave a legacy that improves the health and sustainability of future generations through the power of the sun, the soil, and the seed.

-A POET biorefinery has a considerable positive effect on a community.
+A POET bioprocessing facility has a considerable positive effect on a community.
 It delivers a big impact during the construction phase and then keeps giving in the form of jobs, taxes, increased demand for corn and of course the products it delivers: bioethanol, distillers grains and other environmentally-friendly co-products.
-Better yet, a POET biorefinery can drive long-term economic development throughout its community and region.
+Better yet, a POET bioprocessing facility can drive long-term economic development throughout its community and region.

 Of course, the financial picture is only one way to look at it.
-Visit any of the communities where POET operates - from our headquarters in Sioux Falls to POET Ethanol Products' operations in Wichita to the seven states home to POET facilities - and you'll meet people with true enthusiasm about a better way of life.
+Visit any of the communities where POET operates - from our headquarters in Sioux Falls, to POET Biofuels' operations in Wichita, to the eight states home to POET facilities - and you'll meet people with true enthusiasm about a better way of life.
 With economic security comes peace of mind and hope.
 With a key role producing clean, renewable, domestic bioproducts comes pride.

 Providing high quality, timely and cost-conscious engineering, procurement, and construction services.
 We provide this support through value-added design and technology innovation from a knowledgeable, hard-working staff.
 We work closely as a multi-disciplinary team, in a dynamic, fast-paced, ever-changing environment delivering the best product in the industry.